Session Recording web player

 |Events||The quantity of events in the recording.
 Click the up and down arrows to arrange recordings on the list by event quantity.|

 |Events Only||Indicates a screen recording or an event-only recording.
 An event-only recording played in the web player contains an event statistics pie chart and histogram.
 The pie chart and histogram hold static throughout playback.|

 |Recording Server||The Session Recording Server that processes recording data sent from VDAs.|

 |Duration||The time length of the recording.
 Click the up and down arrows to arrange recordings on the list by time length.|

 You can search for recordings by using filters.
 The available filters include host name, client name, user name, application, client IP address, event text, event type, and time.

 For example, after you select the host name filter, the following dialog box appears.
-You can type in the host name (of the VDA where recorded sessions are hosted) and click Search to filter out irrelevant recordings and display only the relevant ones.
+Type in the host name (of the VDA where recorded sessions are hosted) and click Search to filter out irrelevant recordings and display only the relevant ones.